 You will further develop your writing, presentation and research skills, and you will train your organisational skills in the preparation and execution of a study trip to a European Capital of Culture.
 As part of an international classroom, you will be trained in intercultural and interlingual skills.
 With these skills and the knowledge and approach you learn during the programme, you will build a unique expertise in European culture and history that is highly relevant to many parts of Europe’s work environment, whether in the field of culture, politics, media or business.

-The MA Programme Identity and Integration offers students:
+The Master's in Identity and Integration offers students:

 A seminar and study trip to one of Europe’s Cultural Capitals.

 As a student in the Master’s programme in Identity and Integration you will be expected to have the following knowledge, insight and skills:

 Identity and Integration is an accredited degree programme of European Studies.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in European Studies and the title Master of Arts (MA).

 |Type||Regular study programme|